Nordic Bronze Age: Metalwork

+Early examples of bronze artefacts include hoards from Pile in Sweden and Skeldal in Denmark, dating from c.
+2000-1700 BC.
+Copper metallurgy had previously been practised by the Bell Beaker culture in Jutland (Denmark) since c.
+2400 BC, including the production of axes and ornaments.
 During the 15th and 14th centuries BC, southern Scandinavia produced and deposited more elaborate bronzes in graves and hoards than any other region of Europe.
 With regards to the number and density of metal deposits, the Nordic Bronze Age became the richest culture in Europe.
-More Bronze Age swords have also been found in Denmark than anywhere else in Europe.
-Uniform crucibles found at metal workshop sites indicate the mass production of certain metal artefacts.
+More Bronze Age swords have been found in Denmark than anywhere else in Europe, and uniform crucibles found at metal workshop sites indicate the mass production of certain metal artefacts.
+According to Kristiansen and Larsson, "Qualitatively the artistic and technical expressions [of the Nordic Bronze Age] are above anything in Europe except Minoan/Mycenaean culture; quantitatively there is no region in Europe with such an accumulation of high-quality weapons and ornaments during the period 1500–1000 BC, and that includes the Minoan/Mycenaean culture."

+The archaeological legacy of the Nordic Bronze Age also encompasses locally crafted wool and wooden objects.

 Rock carvings

 The west coast of Sweden, namely Bohuslän, has the largest concentration of Bronze Age rock carvings in Scandinavia; and Scandinavia has the largest number of Bronze Age rock carvings in Europe.
 The west coast of Sweden is home to around 1,500 recorded rock engraving sites, with more being discovered every year.
 When the rock carvings were made, the area was the coastline; but it is now 25 meters above sea level.
 The engravings in the region depict everyday life, weapons, human figures, fishing nets, ships, chariots, plows, the sun, deer, bulls, horses, and birds.
 By far, the most dominant theme is human figures and ships, especially ships — 10,000 of which have recorded.
 The typical ship depicts a crew of six to thirteen.
 Rock carvings in the late Bronze Age, and even the early Iron Age, often depict conflict, power, and mobility.
+Important sites of Bronze Age rock art include Tanum in Sweden and Madsebakke in Denmark.